tyoshino/streams_integration/README.md

 This document discusses integration of the [Streams API](https://github.com/whatwg/streams) with [XMLHttpRequest](http://xhr.spec.whatwg.org/).

+See also https://github.com/slightlyoff/ServiceWorker/issues/413 where how streams should be passed to/from the Fetch API.

 ### XHR request body streaming

 #### Plan A: Pass a `ReadableStream` representing the request body to `send()` method